Next Up

 Nothing spells fall like a breezy afternoon spent at the pumpkin patch.
 Head to your local pumpkin farm to make your picks for the season, and don’t leave before taking several festive photos for the 'gram.

-SEE MORE: Top 15 U.S. Pumpkin Patches
+See the Top U.S. Pumpkin Patches

 Bake an Apple Pie